koenrane/KR-new-site/content/date-me.md

 Most people call me "TurnTrout", but you can call me "Alex".
 I want to let you in a bit, to let you see a different facet of me than I usually present online.

-[Once upon a time](), I was born in '94.
-Now, I'm a research scientist on [Google DeepMind's]() scalable alignment team in San Francisco.
+I was born in '94.
+Now, I'm a research scientist on [Google DeepMind's](https://deepmind.google/) scalable alignment team in San Francisco.
 In this document, I'll overview what the intervening time has made of me, as a person.

 I'm straight and [ethically non-monogamous](https://en.wikipedia.org/wiki/Ethical_non-monogamy).[^partner] I'm hoping to meet a wonderful woman to be [my best friend](https://en.wikipedia.org/wiki/Wife) through thick and thin. 💕
 [^partner]: As of summer 2024, I have one partner.
 She's extremely wonderful, and we've been dating for four years.